ebanner/pynt/README.md

 ## What is pynt?

-pynt is an emacs minor mode for getting regions of code (e.g. function and methods) into jupyter notebooks.
+pynt is an emacs minor mode for getting source code into jupyter notebooks so you can hack on it there.
 If you have access to source code and a command to call it with then you can get your code into a jupyter notebook.

 However, just pasting your code into one big jupyter notebook cell is not particularly useful. pynt also